luke-frazier/Thunderbolt-Tool/README.txt

-      *Keep the phone's screen on at all times (important!)
+      *Keep the phone's screen on and unlocked at all times (important!)

-      *If you are HTCDev unlocked, you must first RELOCK, and then S-OFF and root.
-WARNING!
-IF YOU RELOCK WITHOUT RUU'ING YOU WILL GET A SECURITY WARNING AND WILL NOT BE ABLE TO BOOT THE PHONE!!
-       (You put the RUU on the SD card, then fastboot oem lock, then go to hboot and flash the RUU.
-IT WILL WIPE YOUR DATA!!)
-       If you don't know how to do this, contact me, info below.
+      *If you are HTCDev unlocked, it is safe to root with this.